Harika-SVL/Docker/notes.md

 3. _**Generation 3**_ - _**Containers**_ :

-    * These are isolated areas which look like vms but the container is an isolated area which has virtualized os
+    * These are isolated areas which look like vms but the container is an isolated area which has virtualized OS
     * Applications running in Containers will not feel the difference
     * We can run more applications on a single box